APRIL 8 – 18, 2019

-Cynthia (or the hotel driver if after 10 pm.) will meet you at the Lima airport, upon arrival, on March 18.
+Either Cynthia, or her assistant, or the hotel driver if after 10 pm, will meet you at the Lima airport upon arrival, on April 8.
 Check into the Hotel El Patio, below, for a good night’s sleep in this charming and cozy place that is overflowing with flowers and greenery, in the upscale Miraflores neighborhood.

 In the morning, after breakfast in the hotel’s downstairs breakfast room, we will have a brief orientation.
 A friendly money-changer will come to the hotel lobby to change our dollar bills to soles, the Peruvian currency.
 Cynthia will hand out currency conversion charts to use until you get used to the money exchange.
 The van driver will pick us up at the hotel to begin our adventure in Lima, Peru’s bustling and prosperous capital city.

-Next we fly over the Andes to Cuzco, and drive to lower altitude.
+Next day we fly over the Andes to Cuzco, and from the airport, drive to lower altitude.
 We’ll spend the night in a pretty hotel in Ollantaytambo, in the Sacred Valley.
 In the little shops and the handicraft market here, we can look for interesting textile finds or you can climb to the ruins here.
 Early next morning, we’ll take the train to the incredible, mystical site of Machu Picchu.
 The ‘Sanctuary’ site was overgrown by trees and brush but known by the local people, when American Hiram Bingham re-discovered it in 1911.

 An expert local guide will accompany you as you walk around the site, and will explain the Inkas and their culture.
 Machu Picchu (now a National Park) and Cuzco town itself are both UNESCO World Heritage Sites.
 Machu Picchu is lower than Cuzco and the environment is very different.
 Rock cliff faces bristle with bromeliads; orchids and begonias line the sinuous road to the site.
 That night we’ll sleep to the roar of the Urubamba River and visit the Inka sanctuary again the next day, if you wish.

 In the villages, you’ll meet textile artists and will be welcomed to learn some new weaving or knitting techniques from these masters.
-One day, we will have a dye workshop in Nilda’s village with her family and the other women there.
+One day, we will have a dye workshop in a village with the women there.
 You’ll buy white alpaca yarn at the Michell Alpaca store, close to the hotel, and we’ll dye it with natural dyestuff such as cochineal, yellow flowers, green leaves, and more.
-(You can buy as much or as little as you want to dye.)
+(You can buy/dye as much yarn or as little as you want.)
 This day is market day in the village too, so you can check out the little local market, now as full of tourist souvenir textiles as local produce.
-We will also visit Nilda’s brother’s studio, Angel paints charming watercolors depicting various animals from local myths and legends, such as foxes and mice.
+We will also visit Nilda’s brother’s studio; Angel paints charming watercolors depicting various animals from local myths and legends, such as foxes and mice.
 These sweet and original souvenirs are for sale at his studio.

 - All meals, breakfast, lunch and dinner– except two lunches and two dinners on free days, when group is scattered.

-- Day Room on March 28 until you depart for the airport which may be in the wee hours of March 29.
-(We’ll coordinate flights for easiest planning!)
+- Day Room on April 18 until you depart for the airport which may be in the wee hours of April 19.

 - Powerpoint lectures by Cynthia, on woven ancient/pre-Hispanic and contemporary knit/woven textiles.